Breast augmentation/ breast enhancement/ breast implants in the Salt Lake City, Utah area.

 Where are the breast implants placed in breast augmentation?

 The breast implant can be placed either above or below the chest muscles, although most patients (particularly with round implants) benefit from placement beneath the muscle.
-The implants can also be place in the subfascial plane, which sits inside the dense tissue that covers the implant.
+The implants can also be placed in the subfascial plane, which is above the muscle but within the dense fascial covering of the muscle.

-Advantages of placement beneath include improved implant coverage and a more natural appearing breast enhancement.
-Submuscular implants have a lower capsular contracture rate as well.
+Advantages of placement beneath the muscle include improved implant coverage and a more natural appearing breast enhancement.
+Submuscular implants have a lower capsular contracture rate and improved support of larger implants as well.

 The major advantages for placement above the muscle (subglandular) include decreased postoperative discomfort, improved soft tissue “lifting” and less animation deformity.
-The implant also feels more like breast tissue when not separated from the breast tissue by muscle.
+The implant can feel more like breast tissue when not separated from the breast tissue by muscle.

 With the approval of gummy bear, tear drop shaped implants there are fewer disadvantages and more advantages of subglandular placement.
 These implants have a lower risk of many of the complications seen more commonly in subglandular augmentation such as rippling, implant edge visibility and capsular contracture.
-We have done a lot of subglandular and subfascial augmentations with gummy bear implants with excellent outcomes, these are often are happiest patients.
+We have done a lot of subglandular and subfascial augmentations with gummy bear implants with excellent outcomes.
+Good candidates for this technique have good support, a fair amount of tissue for coverage and are not choosing very large implants.

 Very few plastic surgeons perform a full submuscular breast augmentation anymore.
 Rather, the lower pectoralis muscle is divided from the chest to decrease animation deformity and provide an improved shape, the so called “dual plane” technique.